 How to integrate fonts on WordPress?

 Fonts are the showcase of your theme.
-If they are attractive enough, they can make your website professional and optimize the user experience
+If they’re attractive enough, they can make your website look professional and optimize the user experience.

-On the other hand, if they are too “ugly”, your site can look boring and have a bad user experience
+On the other hand, if they’re too “ugly”, your site can look boring and present a poor user experience.

-• How do you integrate them on WordPress?
+• How do you integrate them into WordPress?

-• How to change their color and size on WordPress?
+• How do you change their color and size on WordPress?

-If you have ever asked yourself any of these questions, then ask yourself and continue reading this mini-guide.
+If you’ve ever asked yourself any of these questions, then ask yourself and continue reading this mini-guide.

 Let’s get started!

-Chapter 1: Why use custom fonts and how to add them on WordPress?
+Chapter 1: Why use custom fonts and how to add them to WordPress?

 1.1.
 Why use custom fonts for your website?

-WordPress offers themes with built-in fonts by default.
-While these fonts are great and quite nice, integrating them yourself with your own personal touch can have quite a few benefits for the site
+By default, WordPress offers themes with built-in fonts.
+While these fonts are excellent and quite nice, integrating them yourself with your own personal touch can present quite a few advantages for the site.

-• You can customize the theme to your liking
+• You can customize the theme to your taste

-If you are not really enamored with the basic theme of your site, you have the possibility to customize your fonts yourself and get a theme that would suit you best
+If you’re not exactly thrilled with your site’s basic theme, you can customize your fonts yourself and get a theme that suits you best.

-Customizing your fonts makes your design different from your competitors who are content with the default WordPress fonts
+Customizing your fonts makes your design stand out from your competitors, who make do with the default WordPress fonts.

-Many WordPress site owners are content with the default fonts and design that the CMS offers them
+Many WordPress site owners are content with the default fonts and design offered by the CMS.

-In itself, this is not a bad thing.
-However, if you want to make a difference between your site and that of your potential competitors, customizing the fonts of your theme is the best solution.
+In itself, this isn’t a bad thing.
+However, if you want to differentiate your site from that of your potential competitors, customizing your theme’s fonts is the best solution.

-It is clear that most visitors will enjoy spending time on an optimized site with a captivating appearance.
-This is not the case for a site with fonts and a general theme that they get tired of.
+It’s clear that most visitors will enjoy spending time on an optimized site with a captivating appearance.
+This is not the case for a site with fonts and a general theme that they get bored of.

-Now, how do you integrate these custom fonts into a WordPress site?
-That’s what we’ll see in the next section.
+So how do you integrate these custom fonts into a WordPress site?
+That’s what we’ll look at in the next section.

-1.2 How to add custom fonts to a WordPress site?
+1.2 How do I add custom fonts to a WordPress site?

-Here, I will show you 3 methods to customize your fonts on WordPress.
+Here, I present 3 methods for customizing your fonts on WordPress.
 You can choose between:

 • Use web fonts;

-It is important to note that these are not the only methods to customize your fonts.
-There are others, but I preferred to show you the most popular and easy to access ones
+It’s important to stress that these aren’t the only methods for customizing your fonts.
+There are others, but I’ve chosen to show you the most popular and easy-to-access ones.

-Now let’s see how each of these options works
+Let’s see how each of these options works.

 1.2.1.
 Web fonts

-Using web fonts is the most common way to add fonts to a website.
-There is a wide range that you can use to customize the look of your site
+Web fonts are the most common method of adding fonts to a website.
+There’s a wide range you can use to customize the look of your site.

 Web fonts are fonts hosted by an external provider.
-That is, they are stored on the provider’s website.
-To access them, you don’t need to download them
+In other words, they are stored on the provider’s website.
+To access them, you don’t need to download anything.

-You just need to encode a link to the provider’s site to retrieve the fonts and use them directly on your site.
-You also have the option of using an extension to save yourself the ordeal of coding
+Simply encode a link to the supplier’s site to retrieve the fonts and use them directly on your site.
+You can also use an extension to save yourself the ordeal of coding.

-However, it is very important not to confuse web fonts with web-safe fonts.
+However, it’s very important not to confuse web fonts with web-safe fonts.
 Web-safe fonts exist as a backup plan.
-They are only displayed when the site visitor cannot connect to the font you have defined for your site.
+They are only displayed when the site visitor is unable to connect to the font you have defined for your site.

-This may be because the provider’s server is unreachable or the visitor’s browser is outdated and does not support the custom font
+This may be because the supplier’s server is inaccessible, or because the visitor’s browser is obsolete and doesn’t support the custom font.

-You will save much more time creating a few lines of code or installing an extension rather than downloading and then uploading font files
+You’ll save far more time creating a few lines of code or installing an extension than downloading and then uploading font files.

-Plus, when the provider in question needs to make updates to their font lineup, you’ll have immediate access to the updated versions of the font files you selected
+What’s more, when the supplier in question needs to make updates to its font range, you’ll have immediate access to the updated versions of the font files you’ve selected.

 Quite flexible, isn’t it?